testalo/documentation/owncloud quickstart guide.md

 [https://owncloud.org/download](https://owncloud.org/download "owncloud software download")

-##### *Note: This Quickstart guide was created for workgroups and departments sized up to 150 users.
+##### *Note: This Quickstart guide was created for work groups and departments sized up to 150 users.
 This guide was validated using CentOS 7.2*

 All information required should be collected prior to starting the installation and configuration.
 Ensure that all usernames, passwords, IP Addresses, and Hostname have been verified prior to starting the installation.
 Software update files or patches may have to be installed for the ownCloud server application, including CentOS Linux patches.